dmytrosen/HostsSwitch/README.md

 Click on: tools like icon

 This section provides basic management of the app settings.
 Application log is the only configured feature so far.
-Here you can clear log immediately, set clearing logs flag to erase all logs when environments refresh button is clicked, as well as select logging level to:
+Here you can clear log immediately, set clearing logs flag to erase all logs on Refresh button click, as well as select logging level to:

 1.  all – log every click